Richard “Dick” Arnold Benning, 74, of Redfield, SD, passed away Wednesday, December 28, 2022, at the Community Memorial Hospital in Redfield, SD.

 Feel free to wear your favorite football jersey or Redfield Pheasants apparel.
 In lieu of flowers, donations are encouraged to SPURS, Special Olympics SD, and Turtle Mountain Rescue Center.

-in memory of Richard "Dick" Arnold Benning, please visit our floral store.
+To send flowers to the family or plant a tree in memory of Richard "Dick" Arnold Benning, please visit our floral store.